core-wg/comi/draft-ietf-core-comi.md

 : List instance identifier or single instance identifier.

 instance-value:
 : The value assigned to a schema node instance.
-Schema node values are serialized into the payload according to the rules defined in section 4 of {{I-D.ietf-core-yang-cbor}}.
+Schema node instance-values are serialized into the payload according to the rules defined in section 4 of {{I-D.ietf-core-yang-cbor}}.